Drama and Performance Art

-Now in it's third year, the Night of Fine Arts (NOFA) 2017 invites talents from all over the student body to put their God-given gifts on display.
+Now in it's third year, the Night of Fine Arts (NOFA) 2017 invited talents from all over the student body to put their God-given gifts on display.
 Not limited to performing arts, NOFA includes visual arts like photography, painting, graphic arts, even origami, as well as instrumental pieces, comedy and drama shorts, vocal solos and collaborations.